Lithium for Bipolar Disorder

 Studies show that lithium can significantly reduce suicide risk.
 Lithium also helps prevent future manic and depressive episodes.
 As a result, it may be prescribed for long periods of time (even between episodes) as maintenance therapy.

 Lithium acts on a person's central nervous system (brain and spinal cord).
-Doctors don't know exactly how lithium works to stabilize a person's mood.
-However, it helps people with bipolar disorder have more control over their emotions and reduce the extremes in behavior.
+Doctors don't know exactly how lithium works to stabilize a person's mood, but it is thought to help strengthen nerve cell connections in brain regions that are involved in regulating mood, thinking and behavior.

 The dose of lithium varies among individuals and as phases of their illness change.
 Although bipolar disorder is often treated with more than one drug, some people can control their condition with lithium alone.